ALICE IN CHAINS: GRIND Single Album (1995)

-Grind is a song by the Grunge band Alice in Chains.
-It was released on October 6, 1995 and is the opening track and lead single from their third studio album, Alice in Chains (1995).
+Grind is a song by Alice in Chains, released on October 6, 1995 and is the opening track and lead single from their third studio album, Alice in Chains (1995).
 The song was written by Jerry Cantrell who also sings lead vocals with Layne Staley harmonizing with him.

 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).